PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   former helper had already converted a private float filter before raising.
   Missing families retain historical pruning without index allocation; all three production call sites pass the Session LayoutState.
+- Decomposed InstanceNormalization repair requires the exact marked chain from the first Mean through bias Add, including correct Sub and reciprocal-Div operand roles, keep-dim reductions, graph order, unique producers, exclusive internal consumers, a finite epsilon, and a producer-free scalar one.
+The input logical layout chooses channel axis one or the final axis for ranks three through five; an optional post-Transpose must be a complete permutation before the bias broadcast axis is derived.
+- Both Mean axes, nine intermediate shape/signature records, and scale/bias data plus metadata are planned before mutation.
+Changing a constant requires integer axes or a channel-count-sized buffer, no producer/public boundary, and exactly the expected Mean/Mul/Add consumers.
+This preserves the shared two-Mean axes tensor while rejecting external sharing.
+A malformed final bias shape is now a complete no-op instead of raising after earlier axes, shapes, and scale data were already changed.
+The final production call passes the Session LayoutState; graphs without the marked first Mean allocate no index.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no